Educational Technology Expansion and the Latest Trends on the Education Sector in 2022

 1. What is Educational Technology

-The word technology has been added to almost all fields during the 21st century, from FinTech (Financial Technology), MedTech (Medical Technology), to AdTech (Advertising Technology).
+The word technology has been added to almost all fields during the 21st century, from FinTech (Financial Technology), and MedTech (Medical Technology), to AdTech (Advertising Technology).
 So, what exactly is EdTech, or educational technology?

 2. What’s the benefit of technology in the educational industry?